coffee2code/always-allow-admin-comments/readme.txt

 = () =
 * New: Add `do_meta_box()` for interim metabox for block editor (aka Gutenberg) support
 * New: Add `can_show_ui()` to determine if the UI should generally be shown
-* New: Add CHANGELOG.md and move all but most recent changelog entries into it
+* New: Add CHANGELOG.md file and move all but most recent changelog entries into it
 * New: Add inline documentation for hook
 * New: Add .gitignore file
 * Change: Modify how the meta field is registered: